 This is where having access to an experienced spinal injury solicitor who can guide you through the compensation claims process can prove invaluable.

-For simple, honest guidance and advice on whether you are entitled to make a claim, give our spinal injury lawyers a call on 0800 0891331.
+For straightforward advice about whether you can make a claim, call our specialist spinal injury lawyers on 0800 0891 331.